KQM-git/TCL/characters/pyro/xinyan.md

 ## Impromptu Opening

 Riff Revolution Physical DMG has its Crit rate increased by 100%, and will form a shield at Shield Level 3: Rave when cast.

+* The shield created can proc Sacrificial Greatsword's passive
 {% endtab %}

 {% tab title="C3" %}